amirayasser1/frontend_mentor_project1/README.md

 ### **2. CSS Styling**

-- Used CSS Flexbox and Grid for layout positioning.
+- Used CSS Grid for layout positioning.
 - Applied styling according to the provided design guide.
 - Implemented responsive design using media queries.